bytebase/bytebase/docs/api-style-guide.md

 Bytebase uses auto incremental ID as the primary key for all resources.
 To address a particular resource, we use GET `/issue/42`, if we want to support other addressing mechanism like using resource name, we should use query parameter like `.issue/42?name=foo`

-## Use lower case and do not use separator to split the words
+## Use lower case, kebab-case for phrases

-Use `/foo/barbaz` instead of `/foo/barBaz` or `/foo/bar-baz`
+Use `/foo/bar-baz` instead of `/foo/barBaz` or `/foo/barbaz`

-_Rationale_: The rule is simple and thus improve consistency. e.g. Say we have a resource called `datasource`, both `data source` and `datasource` are acceptable terms, under our rule, it's always `datasource`.
-This does hurt readability sometimes, but most of the time, we should only have at most 2 words inside a path component of the URL and our brain is pretty good at recognizing the individual word.

-_Note_: It's more common to use camelCase or dash-case.
-However, we are not alone, [Kubernetes](https://kubernetes.io/docs/reference/) also adopts this convention.
+_Rationale_: To be consistent with [the URL naming from the frontend guide](https://github.com/bytebase/bytebase/blob/main/docs/fe-style-guide.md#use-lower-case-kebab-case-for-phrases).
+Note, we once used `/foo/barbaz` style and it has its own merits.
+But because it's a better option to use keba-case in the frontend URL, and to avoid brain split, we make backend API to conform the same style as well.

 ## Use singular form even for collection resource